Lady Gaga, Norman Reedus, And That ‘Judas’ Video They Did Together [Opinion]

 Lady Gaga and Norman Reedus were in a music video and people are still shocked and amazed.
-The music video for the song “Judas” is controversial, interesting, and still fresh years later.
-People want to know what the symbolism meant to Gaga, and why Reedus portrayed Judas.
+The music video for the song “Judas” is controversial, interesting and still fresh years later.
+People want to know what the symbolism meant to Gaga, and why Reedus portrays Judas.

-Norman Reedus starred in Lady Gaga’s “Judas” video in 2011, scoring the title role in the video.
+Norman Reedus starred in Lady Gaga’s Judas Video in 2011, scoring the title role in the video.
 Reedus revealed to The Rolling Stone that he didn’t have to audition.
 Lady Gaga wanted Norman Reedus for the job.

 “I was in L.A. doing a movie and had the weekend off and my manager had been talking to Gaga and she asked if I wanted to do the video so I said, ‘F**k yeah, that should be fun!'”